 - To strengthen the social, cultural and spiritual relations between the members of the association.

-- To support with the available material means the development of education in Karavas, Lapithos and the environs.
+- To offer material support for the development of education in Karavas, Lapithos and the neighbouring areas.

-(d) The moral and material support of the association’s members, as well as all Cypriots, in times of need.
+(d) To offer moral and material support to the association’s members, as well as all Cypriots in times of need.

-After the 1974 events and the occupation of the northern part of the island by Turkish troops, the primary aim of the association, as well as all Cypriot associations in America, is to cultivate the awareness of the American public opinion about the tragedy of Cyprus, the blatant violation of human rights and the displacement of 200,000 refugees from their homes.
-Along with other associations, “Lambousa” organised and participated in many events at the United Nations and in Washington.
-It also maintains relations with US members of Congress and senators and tries to influence members of the Congress to exert pressure on Turkey for a just and viable solution of the Cyprus problem.
+After the 1974 events and the occupation of the northern part of the island by Turkish troops, the primary aim of the association, as well as all Cypriot associations in America is to cultivate the awareness of the American public opinion about the tragedy of Cyprus, the blatant violation of human rights and the displacement of 200,000 refugees from their homes.
+Along with other associations, “Lambousa” has organised and participated in many events in the United Nations and in Washington.
+It also maintains relations with US members of Congress and senators and tries to influence members of the Congress to exert pressure on Turkey for a just and viable solution to the Cyprus problem.